Updated: 12/30/2019 by Computer Hope

 - American mathematician and Professor of Mathematics at MIT.

-- A famous child prodigy, Wiener later became an early researcher in stochastic and Noise Processes.
+- A famous child prodigy, Wiener became an early researcher in stochastic and Noise Processes.
 His contributions were relevant to the fields of electronic engineering, electronic communication, and control systems.

 - Regarded as the originator of cybernetics, a formalization of the notion of feedback.
 It would have many implications for engineering, systems control, computer science, biology, philosophy, and the organization of society.